 Other areas in the region, though different, also produce exquisitely stout, earthy coffee varieties that can both challenge and enrapture the most avid coffee enthusiasts.

-Filtration Method.
 Once again, the filtration method is tried and true, giving you control over the whole process and helping to gently coax every bit of flavor out of the beans.
 It is an excellent way to bring the gentler floral or fruity elements of the stronger Indonesian coffees to center stage.

-Final Notes on Bean Origin
+Final Words on Bean Origin

-As you go about purchasing, just remember that when working with any kind of specialty beans, it is imperative that you don’t drop a fortune on organic, environmentally-friendly, fair trade beans and then butcher them in the process of making a Folgers-quality cup of coffee.
+As you go about purchasing, just remember that when working with any kind of specialty beans: it is imperative that you don’t drop a fortune on organic, environmentally-friendly, fair trade beans and then butcher them in the process of making a Folgers-quality cup of coffee.

-Make sure to read up on the best ways to brew coffee, and keep in mind that if you want power, you’ll want to look at steeping or boiling methods, whereas if you want to taste the details of that flavor profile, you’ll want to turn to something like filtration, drip, or pressure methods.
+Make sure to read up on the best ways to brew coffee, and keep in mind that if you want power, you’ll want to look at steeping or boiling methods, whereas if you want to taste the details of that flavour profile, you’ll want to turn to something like filtration, drip, or pressure methods.